pay360/mobilesdk-android/README.md

 ## Making a Payment

 Create a simple activity accepting a card number, expiry and CV2.
+Your activity will need to implement the PaymentManager.MakePaymentCallback interface.
 Get an instance of PaymentManager in onCreate()

 ```java